This article was last updated on October 24, 2016.

 Rebecca Campbell, PT, DPT, SCS, from UPMC Centers for Rehab Services’ Moon Township location, answers this question and more related to the ideal position for sitting at your desk.

 Q: Is sitting in a desk chair bad for your back?

-A: Sitting in a chair with poor posture can put you at higher risk of developing back pain or posture-related problems.
+A: Sitting in a chair with poor posture can put you at higher risk of developing back pain, posture-related problems or even more serious conditions like Trochanteric-bursitis.
 Many of us find ourselves sitting in a slouched position with our lower back not resting against the back of the chair and our shoulders forward and rounded.

 This posture results in a forward head position and places undo pressure on the lumbar discs.
 Sitting in a chair with both feet flat on the floor and the body resting against the back of the chair will not put as much stress on your back, neck, and head, which requires less muscle energy and can alleviate or prevent pain.

 Q: Are there any types of chairs that can prevent back pain or improve posture?

 A: Ideally, a desk chair should be fitted for each individual person.
 Any lumbar support that your chair may have should allow for the natural curvature of the spine and prevent an increased arch in your low back.
 The depth and height of the seat should be positioned to allow your hips and knees to be bent 90° ensuring your feet remain flat on the floor.
 The back of the chair should be inclined at an angle where your back can rest against it, avoiding pressure on the lumbar spine.
 (For suggested measurements and proper setup of your computer workstation, please see the Ideal Position graphic).Practicing good #posture is essential to avoiding effects like muscle pain or even nerve injury.
 Click To Tweet